vedph/cadmus-doc/migration/export/json-export.md

 - `it.vedph.categories`:`ins-lng` listing the language(s) used in the inscription (`grc`=Ancient Greek in BCP47).
 - `it.vedph.categories`:`ins-fn` listing the inscription's functions ("building", "dedication").

-Let us imagine that we want to select and transform a subset of these data into this JSON output:
+Let us imagine that we want to select and transform a subset of these data into this **JSON output**:

 ```json
 {